input-output-hk/mithril/docs/website/root/manual/getting-started/run-signer-node.md

 cardano-node --version
 ```

-Then, refer to the minimum supported versions listed in the `cardano-min-versions.json` file, which can be found [here](https://github.com/input-output-hk/mithril/blob/main/cardano-min-versions.json).
+Then, refer to the minimum supported versions listed in the the [`cardano-min-versions.json`](https://github.com/input-output-hk/mithril/blob/main/cardano-min-versions.json) file.

 You can also fetch the minimum supported version for your network using the command below:
 ```bash